 Victim identification is the process by which an individual is identified as a trafficking victim, which, in turn, entitles them to rights and protections.
 While formal identification should lead to and facilitate the opportunity for a victim to be referred for assistance, this does not always occur in practice.
 Some trafficking victims are not identified and assisted by frontline responders and practitioners.
 Other victims decline to be identified and assisted.
 Still other victims may be formally identified but not referred for assistance or may be forced to accept assistance.
-This practitioner guide will review existing research on victim identification (and non-identification), touching on why some victim are (and are not) identified, challenges in the identification process and practices that may enhance victim identification.
+This practitioner guide reviews existing research on victim identification (and non-identification), touching on why some victims are (and are not) identified, challenges in the identification process and practices that may enhance victim identification.

-Improving Victim Protection and Support: A Practitioner Guide (forthcoming)
+Trafficking Victim Identification: A Facilitator’s Guide (forthcoming)

 Victims of trafficking are entitled to, and should receive, immediate protection from their exploiters and from the possibility of further harm, including the risk of re-trafficking.
 They should receive support to meet their immediate needs and ensure their well-being, irrespective of their willingness to participate in criminal justice procedures, protection from detention and prosecution and the right to privacy.
-This practitioner guide will review existing research on the protection and support of
+This practitioner guide reviews existing research on the protection and support of

 The ASEAN Trafficking Convention (ACTIP) explicitly recognizes that child victims have special needs and that appropriate measures are needed to ensure the safety and well-being of child victims, from identification to the securing of a durable solution involving longer-term support.
 Care and protection must be made available on an equal and non-discriminatory basis with no distinction between child nationals and child non-nationals.
 Special attention should be paid to assessing and meeting the requirements of children with special needs such as the very young, those with disabilities and those who have suffered severe exploitation and abuse.
-This practitioner guide will review existing research on the specific needs and experiences of trafficked children as well as measures in place and challenges faced to protect them.
+This practitioner guide reviews existing research on the specific needs and experiences of trafficked children as well as measures in place and challenges faced to protect them.
 Based on this analysis, practitioners will be guided to a deeper understanding of how to more effectively address the critical issues that arise in implementing special and additional measures for trafficked children.